Josh-Atsu/alx-backend-javascript/README.md

 # alx-backend-javascript
-Specialisation in JavaScript, Back-end Programming
+Specialisation in JavaScript, Back-end Programming __Steady and consistent__